Data Protection in Investigations

 Under the DPA 2018, the public interest purposes of particular relevance to internal investigations relate to the prevention or detection of unlawful acts, and to protecting the public against dishonesty, in both cases provided there is also a ‘substantial public interest’.
 Both provisions require that processing be done without consent of the individual, to avoid prejudicing the investigation.
 The scope of the public interest ground for data processing under the GDPR must be provided for under national law, and may vary across the European Union.
 Organisations should therefore seek local legal advice in the relevant Member States.

-In the event of a no-deal Brexit, the GDPR rules on data transfers will be mirrored into UK law, therefore personal data transfers from the United Kingdom will be subject to similar restrictions and requirements, except in relation to transfers to EEA Member States, which can continue unrestricted.
+In the event of a no-deal Brexit, the GDPR rules on data transfers will be mirrored into UK law.
+Therefore, personal data transfers from the United Kingdom will be subject to similar restrictions and requirements, except in relation to transfers to EEA Member States, which can continue.
 The requirements for data transfers from the United Kingdom to countries outside the EEA will remain similar to current GDPR rules, and the UK government has confirmed that it intends to recognise existing EU adequacy decisions and approved SCCs wherever possible.
-In relation to transfers from the EEA to the United Kingdom, following any no-deal Brexit when the United Kingdom will cease to be an EEA state, the GDPR’s data transfer rules will apply to restrict those data transfers.
-The UK government has indicated its intention to apply for an adequacy decision from the European Commission in these circumstances (therefore allowing personal data to be transferred freely from the EEA to the United Kingdom), though that will inevitably take time to be negotiated, and granted and the outcome is not currently clear.
+In relation to transfers from the EEA to the United Kingdom, the GDPR’s data transfer rules will apply to restrict those data transfers, unless and until an adequacy decision is granted by the European Commission in favour of the United Kingdom.
+The UK government has applied for an adequacy decision, which, if granted, would allow personal data to be transferred freely from the EEA to the United Kingdom – though such a decision will inevitably take time to be negotiated and granted, and the outcome is not currently clear.

 Different data transfer considerations apply in the context of investigations by authorities.